top of page

 • Improvements do not meet local building codes

-Unpermitted or incomplete improvements may not be fully credited, and in some cases may raise red flags for lenders or underwriters.
+Unpermitted or incomplete improvements may not be fully credited.
+In some cases, they may raise red flags for lenders or underwriters.

 3. Over-Improvement for the Neighborhood